-For the coming year & beyond, I wish you the courage and discipline to do what you know needs doing- especially when you don't feel like it.
+For the coming year & beyond, I wish you the courage and discipline to take vigorous action on what you know needs doing- especially when it's difficult to do so.

 Featured image: I took this long exposure photo of the summer 2018 Holy Fire just a few miles from my home in Riverside, CA. Seemed fitting for today's topic.

 Blogging isn't something I enjoy, and it's not a good use of my time.

 I like sharing what I know.
 I like the art of story telling.

 I like connecting with intelligent, like minded people online over shared interests and challenges.

 But becoming world class at a skill takes time, and writing blog posts just isn't one of those skills I want to take on.

 The main skill for this site is going to be doing stuff out in the real world, and then writing/sharing my thoughts on it in a way that's fun for everyone involved.